Project-Road-Sign-Detection/Tensorflow-Street-Sign-Recognition/README.md

 SSD_Mobilenet is focused stronger on fast image detection.
 This means, that the results are less reliable but it can be deployed on live feeds at 30fps and also has much lower hardware requirements.
 All in all the findings were fairly weak especially with small amounts of data it was almost impossible to generate reliable output.

 For SSD_Mobilenet the file dimensions are limited to 300x300 images.
 If changes are made to this in Tensorflow, the model doesn't detect anything, which can be very frustrating.
 Though it is possible to use the same workflow as described before.
 Various tools allow to cut out the pixel within the bounding boxes of the labels.
 With this the 300x300 image size is not as much of a restiction anymore.

+For this project the Faster-RCNN was chosen as the goal was develop a road-sign detection that reliably analyses a large amount of existing video data in order to improve the database that comes with it.
+Hence, the focus layed more on quality than on speed.

 # 3. Using TensorFlow